underscoreio/essential-slick/src/pages/8-databases.md

 }
 ~~~

-Note that we've formatted the `connectionPool` line to make it legible.
+Note that we've formatted the `url` line to make it legible.
 In reality all those `&` parameters will be on the same line.